 400 +...........22.2 +.................0.75u

 Levemir is another new to the market, synthetic human insulin which is now being used on felines although most vets do not know about it.
 It works very similarly to Lantus with a long lasting, gentle absorption action.
 It is a depot insulin with a gentle and predictable or "peak less" curve.
 Unlike Lantus, Levemir is PH neutral; as well, depending on the cat, it can if necessary be dosed as early as every 8 hours to start to fill the depot quickly.
 Experienced members on forum can assist to determine if earlier dosing will work better for your cat.
 Typically onset for Levemir is 3-4 hours after shot, nadir occurs at +6 to +8 hours after shot with the insulin beginning to leave the system from +8 to +10 hours after shot.We are seeing on forum, cats that have not been well regulated on Lantus or other insulin types can become much better regulated after being switched to Levemir when the right scale is worked towards aggressively.
 There is some feedback that cats switched from Lantus to Levemir appear to "feel" better after making the switch.
-For members in the US, on the Levemir site there is a $50.00 "off" coupon applicable for the US only on the first vial purchased.
+For members in the US, there are special savings programs available in the US.

 Recommended Starting Scale for Levemir (after 24 Hour Detox)>